perry-amsterdam/led-clock/README.md

-# Led clock build with wemos d1 mini and ws2812b leds.
+# LED Clock Build with Wemos D1 Mini and WS2812B LEDs

-I am building a led clock from ws2812b leds, picture frame from ikea, some laser cutting, 3d printing, a wemos d1 mini and some arduino code.
-This project is to learn to code arduino, lasercutting and some 3d printing.
-The face of the clock wil be simple, later when the clock is finished i wil ask a groep of creative people that make art, to do something nice with the clock face.
+I am creating an LED clock using WS2812B LEDs, a picture frame from IKEA, some laser cutting, 3D printing, a Wemos D1 Mini, and Arduino code.
+This project serves as a way to learn Arduino programming, laser cutting, and 3D printing.

+The clock face will initially have a simple design.
+Once the clock is complete, I plan to collaborate with a group of creative artists to enhance the clock face with an artistic touch.

-## Clock setup
+## Clock Setup

-The clock must be connected to internet to retrieve time information from a ntp (time server).
-To connect to the interet the clock must connect to a wifi ap.
-When the clock starts up for the first time, it can not connect to a wifi network.
-When the clock can not connect to a wifi network itself wil become a wireless acces point, the clock wil also become captive portal.
-A website to setup the clock, connect to internet an set a time zone.
-To do that you connect to de clock wifi AP with a phone/table/latop, after connecting to the AP you can browse to www.clocksetup to setup the clock.
+The clock will connect to the internet to retrieve time information from an NTP (Network Time Protocol) server.
+To do this, it needs to connect to a Wi-Fi access point (AP).

+### First-Time Setup
+If the clock cannot connect to a Wi-Fi network during its initial setup, it will automatically act as a wireless access point and captive portal.
+A setup webpage will allow users to configure the clock's connection to the internet and set the time zone.

+### How to Configure:
+1. Connect your phone, tablet, or laptop to the clock's Wi-Fi AP.
+2. Open a browser and navigate to **www.clocksetup**.
+3. Use the setup page to:
+   - Connect the clock to your Wi-Fi network.
+   - Configure the time zone.

+Once configured, the clock will switch back to its normal mode and sync time from the NTP server.

 ![GitHub Logo](images/led-clock-face.svg)